-Montezuma Orchard Restoration Project (MORP) presents two annual events where you may purchase trees in any quantity.
+Montezuma Orchard Restoration Project (MORP) presents two annual events where you may purchase heritage apple trees.
 Mark your calendars for the annual Heritage Apple Tree Sale on the third SAT in June, and the annual Orchard Social and Harvest Festival on the second SAT in October.
-In between events, MORP members may schedule a special farm visit when they buy 30 trees or more.
+In between events, you may schedule a special visit to the MORP nursery when you buy 10 trees or more.

-Currently, choose from nearly 40 rare apple varieties hand-grafted by MORP.
+Choose rare apple varieties hand-grafted by MORP.
 Proceeds benefit the establishment of school, community, and public orchards by growing and donating these rare genetics across Colorado, made possible by a USDA Specialty Crop Block Grant Award.
-Contact us if you think you may qualify for donated (free) trees.
+Contact us if you think your organization may qualify for donated trees.
+The orchard site must be a public or community space with good wildlife fence, water, and labor to care for the trees.
 So far this year, tree sales have raised over $17,000 towards MORP’s orchard and “re-orcharding” program!
 Lucky for the general public, hundreds of trees remain to choose from.
 See here for our current availability list.
 Please note that donated trees are selected from a separate list.

-Trees are $50 except the rediscovered Colorado Orange apple is $100.
+Trees are $50.
 Did you know that MORP members receive $10 off each heritage tree purchased, qualify for an additional bulk tree discount (buy 30 or more trees and get $20 off each tree), and receive special member-only invites to tree sales?
 Not a member yet?
 Become one today We thank you.